Ways to Give |

 Request more information about charitable gift annuities.

-Establishing a designated fund in support of AFMDA allows donors to support the MDA programs and activities they’re most interested in.
-The fund may dictate that the principal can remain intact while the income is used for the vital needs of Israel.
-Designated funds can be established with a minimum gift of $25,000 and can be added to at any time by the donor(s) or others.
+A designated fund in support of AFMDA provides an opportunity to target your philanthropy to support the programs and activities of MDA about which you care the most.
+The designated fund may provide that the principal can remain intact while the income is used for the vital needs of Israel.
+Designated funds can be established with a minimum gift of $25,000 and can be added to at any time by you or others.

 Gifts of Appreciated Assets